iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Eigen Decomposition/Inverse Power Iteration.md

 #### **Convergence**

-Note that, For this part of the proof, use the assumption that the Eigenvectors are orthogonal, and they are unique.
+We assume that that the Eigenvectors are orthogonal, and they are unique.
+Implying that $A$ is Hermitian.

 Decompose any vector in under an orthogonal subspace, the Eigenspace, which is giving us: